bkmgit/JUBE/docs/tutorial.rst

 The **id** is (in addition to the benchmark directory handle) an important number.
 Every benchmark run will get a new unique **id** inside the benchmark directory.

-Inside the benchmark directory you will see the follwing structure:
+Inside the benchmark directory you will see the following structure:

 .. code-block:: none